eunbaeAN/NiceBacteria/README.md

 ![alt text](https://github.com/eunbaeAN/IRCAN_pipeline/blob/main/overview.png?raw=true)

 # Description
 This pipeline is developped to automate the whole bacterial genome analysis.
 It has been built using Nextflow to manage the workflow.
 It manages the parallel execution of sereral tasks and creates REPORT.html, a single document includes useful metrics about a workflow execution.
 This pipeline sends a mail once the execution is complete.
-This email includes the information about a workflow execution and report ducement (REPORT.html).
+This email includes the information about a workflow execution and the execution report (REPORT.html).

 This pipeline is developped to automate the whole bacterial genome analysis using sequencing data obtained from Illumina technology (short reads) or/and Oxford Nanopore Technology or Pacific Biosciences technology (long reads).